JohannBandelow/magic-card-api/README.md

 This is a simple API to register your Magic!
 The game cards, you can also create different decks and compare your cards to other players cards.

 ## TODO LIST:
-- Extract strings to Constant file

 - Add String translation on saving a foreign card
 - Deploy on cloud-service
-- Add API KEY and other security features

 ## To use this API, first you need to configure your MySQL database:
 To create DB simply access your MySQL console, then: